wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 ## Install Nuxt

 First of all, you are going to setup the Nuxt.js project.
-To do so, install Vue CLI:
+  - Instal the Vue cli

 ```shell
 yarn global add @vue/cli